-This is the story of John Petchey who was the nephew of your great, great, great, great, great, grandfather.
-He was born a long time ago (about 1790) when Australia had just been discovered, America was ruled by England and chocolate bars had not been invented!
+This is the story of John Petchey who was the nephew of your great, great, great, great, grandparents James and Ann.
+He was born a long time ago (about 1788) when Australia had just been discovered, America was ruled by England and Mars bars had not been invented.

 John was born to a poor family who worked on the farms in Essex.
 There were no tractors in those days so horses were used to pull ploughs and wagons.
-Now when John was a young man many things were happening in the world which meant it was very hard to feed the horses, especially in winter.
+Now when John was a young man many things were happening in the world that made it very hard to feed his horses, especially in winter.

 First there had been a revolution in France, when poor people chopped the heads of the rich, powerful people and a man called Napoleon became the Emperor.
 Napoleon was greedy and wanted to rule England as well as France so there was a war for many years until the Duke of Wellington defeated Napoleon at the Battle of Waterloo.
 Before battles were fought with tanks and planes everything was pulled by horses, and posh soldiers fought riding on horses.
 Horses had to be fed and war horses had the best of the oats, which is important in our story.

 The second big thing that happened was that in 1809 a big volcano exploded which meant ash blocked out the sun and started ten years of terrible winters.
 It was in the icy winter of 1810, when John was desperate to feed his farm horse.
 Then one night he met a friend who whispered in his year,

 “Hey John, could you use a big bag of oats?”

 “Oats?
 Yeh, of course I could, my old mare is starving.
 But how’d you come by it?
 I can’t pay for it, neither.”

 “Ask no questions, I'll tell ye no lies.
 Do you want it or not?”

 John thought hard about it, he was desperate, but where did it come from?
 In the end he gave in.